dapr/quickstarts/tutorials/workflow/csharp/resiliency-and-compensation/README.md

 5. Use the GET request in the [`resiliency-compensation.http`](./resiliency-compensation.http) file to get the status of the workflow.

-    Then `1` is used as the input, the expected serialized output of the workflow is:
+    Since `1` is used as the input, the expected serialized output of the workflow is:

     ```txt
     "1"